(Photo credit: http://bit.ly/2nWQcbN)

 …and so the list goes on.

-The first thing to know is that if you have a bad teacher, it’s not necessarily your teachers fault.
+The first thing to know (if you are a student) is that if you have a bad teacher, it’s not necessarily your teachers fault.
 Everything in the school comes back to the management of the school.
 So here is a step by step process on what you need to do.

 - Assess exactly what it is that your teacher does that you aren’t happy with and write it down, and ask the teacher if they can help you by…….spending more time doing…etc, explain the grammar more….etc and so on.
 This is an important step and may be all you ever need to do .

-- If the teacher continues, write it down again and then ask to see the management.
+- If the teacher continues to perform badly, write it down again and then ask to see the management.
 When you go to the management you need to take your piece of paper with you and explain what it is exactly that the teacher isn’t doing well, and request that the management speak to the teacher to assess them and give them some help.
-This is be seen by at least another teacher observing them and giving the teacher feedback.
-You should see some change in the next few days.
+This will require at least one other teacher to be observe them and give the teacher feedback.
+Once this happens you should see some change in the next few days.
 90% of the time this is effective.

-- If your teacher still continues to have problems, at least now you know that the management are fully aware and are onto the problem.
+- If your teacher still continues to have problems after the observation, at least now you know that the management are fully aware and are onto the problem.
 But give fair and balanced feedback.

 - If the teacher continues even if the school have stepped in, ask yourself how much time you have left with this person, if it is only a couple of weeks, you owe it to the school to make sure they know that things haven’t changed, however you will complete the next two weeks but request not to have them again and that they do need to do something about them.
 If you have another 6 months with them, the school has to do something about that teacher as the damage in 6 months is huge for both the student and the school.
 You can feel certain by this point that the school is thinking of doing something serious about the situation.